2AA4-W23/Island-Generator/README.md

 ### Scenario

 To generate and visualize an island, use the above commands in their respective directories with the associated tags.
-In this scenario we will generate an Arctic island with an irregular shape, volcanic altitude, 10 lakes, 5 aquifiers, and 30 rivers:
+In this scenario we will generate an Arctic island with an irregular shape, volcanic altitude, 10 lakes, 5 aquifiers, 30 rivers, and 15 cities:

 ```
 mosser@azrael A2 % cd generator